Benson-Gikonyo/alx-higher_level_programming/0x0D-SQL_introduction/README.md

         Write a script that displays the average temperature (Fahrenheit) by city ordered by temperature (descending).

 Task 19: Write a script that displays the top 3 of cities temperature during July and August ordered by temperature (descending)

+Task 20: Write a script that displays the max temperature of each state (ordered by State name).